Glyko Milo is a Greek fruit preserve made with a Greek variety of apples called Firiki (Pijrus Malus ή Malus Communis), which are very aromatic.

 - 28 blanched and roasted almonds

-- 1/2 wine glass of lemon juice for finishing the sweet
+- 1/4 cup lemon juice for finishing the sweet

-Start by preparing the syrup using the sugar, water, cinnamon sticks, fragrant geraniums and lemon peel.
+- Start by preparing the syrup.
+Put the sugar, water, cinnamon sticks, fragrant geraniums and lemon peel in a pot.
+Stir to dissolve the sugar and put on the heat.
 Bring to a boil, reduce heat and simmer for 15 minutes.
 Remove from heat and allow to cool.

-Meantime peel apples and remove the core and put them in a big bowl with the half cup of lemon juice.
-The lemon juice will prevent the apples to turn red.
-You will notice that the apple will float so place a plate on top of them to keep them submerged in the water.
+- Meantime peel the apples and remove the core and put them in a big bowl with the half cup of lemon juice.
+The lemon juice will prevent the apples to oxidize.
+You will notice that the apples will float so place a plate on top of them to keep them submerged in the water.

-When the syrup has cooled drain the apples, put a clove anywhere and put them in the syrup.
+- When the syrup has cooled drain the apples, put a clove on the apples and put them in the syrup.
 Again use the plate to keep them submerged.
-Bring to a boil, lower heat and cook until apples are soft (about 1 hour).
+Bring to a boil, lower heat and cook until apples are soft, about 20 – 30 minutes.

-Remove apples to a platter with a slotted spoon and when they cool place a roasted almond in the cavity.
+- Remove apples to a strainer using a slotted spoon and when they cool place a roasted almond in their cavity.

-Check if the syrup has reached the right consistency and if it is too thin continue simmering.
-Five minutes before the syrup is ready, stir in the brandy and lemon juice as well as the apples and simmer for five more minutes.
+- Check if the syrup has reached the right consistency and if it is not, remove the apples and continue simmering.
+Put the apples back in the syrup and add the brandy and lemon juice and simmer for three more minutes.

-Remove from the heat and allow to cool before placing them in cleaned sterilized jars.
+- Remove from the heat and allow to cool before storing them in cleaned sterilized jars.